futianfan/clinical-trial-outcome-prediction/benchmark/README.md

 We use temporal split, where the earlier trials (before split date) are used for training and validation, the later trials (after split date) are used for testing.

+## Tutorial

+We provide a jupyter notebook tutorial in `tutorial_benchmark.ipynb` (in the main folder), which describes some key components of the data curation process.

 ## Contact